VLOGroup/bp-layers/Readme.md

 # BP-Layers
 This repository contains the implementation for our publication "Belief Propagation Reloaded: Learning BP-Layers for Labeling Problems".
-If you use this implemenation please cite the following publication:
+If you use this implementation please cite the following publication:

 ~~~
 @InProceedings{Knobelreiter_2020_CVPR,